QuantaEx/digitalassets/README.md

 ### https://omgswap.in
 ### https://app.omgswap.in

 ## Initial Pool Token Oferring $OPM Start 17th August 2020.
-Only 30% will be sold from our Prime DEX build using GnoSYS Protocol
+Only 30% will be sold from our Prime DEX build using GnoSIS Protocol
 ### More info visit https://omgswap.in

 ******************************************